 9. Make our Platforms Fall Faster

-Let's go back to our platform code, and make a variable called 'Fall Speed'.
-This variable will control how fast the Platforms fall down the screen, so instead of telling our clones to change Y by -1, we can tell them to change Y by Fall Speed now.
-Let's also write some new code to set Fall Speed to -1 when we click the green flag, and decrease it just a little bit every few seconds.
+Let's go back to the platform code, and make a variable called 'Fall Speed'.
+This variable will control how fast the Platforms fall down the screen, so instead of telling the clones to change Y by -1, change Y by Fall Speed now.
+When the green flag is clicked, set Fall Speed to -1 and decrease it just a little bit every few seconds.

 10. Clone our Platforms Quicker

-If our platforms are falling faster now, we should clone them faster, too.
-Create another variable called 'Clone Speed', and set it to 3 when we click the green flag.
-Instead of waiting 3 seconds between each clone, we can wait 'Clone Speed' seconds now, and every time we change 'Fall Speed', let's change clone speed as well.
-We have to make sure not to make Clone Speed too small though, or else we'll have way too many clones at once, and our game might crash!
+Since the platforms are falling faster now, cloning should happen faster, too.
+Create another variable called 'Clone Speed', and set it to 3 underneath when the green flag clicked.
+Instead of waiting 3 seconds between each clone, update the wait block to 'Clone Speed' seconds now.
+To ensure the platforms clone and fall together, when changing 'Fall Speed', let's change clone speed as well.
+Make sure not to make Clone Speed too small though, or else there might be too many clones at once, and the game might crash!

 Ok, now we're really jumping!
 There are just a couple things still missing though.
 Sounds and Animations can take any good game and turn it into a great game!
 Or vice versa, make an otherwise great game just a little bit dull.